mskarbek/containers/README.md

 ## Build process

-Build requires RHEL 8 with valid [subscription](https://developers.redhat.com/) as a host, `buildah` as a build tool and [ZFS](https://github.com/openzfs/zfs/) as a storage solution for containers and volumes.
+Build requires valid Red Hat [subscription](https://developers.redhat.com/) or RHEL 8 as a host, [`podman`](https://github.com/containers/podman/) and [OpenZFS](https://github.com/openzfs/zfs/) as a storage solution for containers and volumes.

 To bootstrap a whole set `cd` to the `./meta` dir, copy `ENV` to `./files`, update `./files/ENV` accordingly and run through `bootstrap.0+-.*.sh` scripts.
 - `bootstrap.00-host.sh` - makes sure that the host have required ZFS datasets setup properly